Outdoor furniture trends in the UK: 6 styling tips for 2026

-1. Sustainable materials take centre stage
+1. High-quality textures take centre stage

 2. Modular and flexible designs